New to vinyl? Want a new turntable but not sure what partnering kit you need to go with it?

-We're smitten with the new Audio Technica AT-LP5.
-It's a great entry-level turntable and ticks a number of boxes.
-For starters, it's easy to set up and use – out of the box it's pretty much plug 'n play and the fact it uses its own built-in phono stage is a real bonus for usability.
-Add impressive sound quality to the mix and you've got a great budget turntable.
+The Audio Technica AT-LP5 is a great entry-level turntable that ticks a number of boxes.
+It’s easy to use – out of the box it's pretty much plug 'n’ play – and the fact it comes with a built-in phono stage at the price is a real bonus.
+Add in large-scale sound, rich with detail and punchy rhythm, and you've got a great budget turntable.

-Onkyo's A-9010 is a stunning stereo amp for the money and fills a gap in the market where there's been a real shortage of talent lately.
-The design is functional rather than flamboyant, but the captivating sound is what's crucial here.
+Onkyo's A-9010 is a fantastic stereo amplifier for the money and fills a gap in the market where there's been a real shortage of talent lately.
+The design is functional rather than flamboyant, but the captivating, energetic sound is what's crucial here.